vitalics/vitalics/blog/03-jsx-telegram.md

 ---
-title: 'Using JSX in telegram texts'
+title: 'Using JSX for telegram bots'
 description: 'At this article I'll share how to use JSX markup with @tlgr/fmt library'
 author: @vitalics
 tags: ['Node.js', 'CLI', 'JavaScript', 'Telegram', 'Telegrah']
 date: '21 September 2022'
 edited: '21 September 2022'
 ---

+# Using JSX for telegram bots

 ## Table of contents